-- Ensure thorough initial assessment. - Ensure patent airway, protecting cervical spine. - Obtain oxygen saturation (if BLS equipped). - Administer oxygen and/or ventilate as needed. - Keep patient warm. - For a traumatic full arrest, provide CPR, utilize the AED if indicated and transport to the closest most appropriate hospital. - Mechanical cardiopulmonary resuscitation (mCPR) devices are contraindicated for trauma patients - Transport to ALS intercept or to the closest receiving hospital.
+- Ensure thorough initial assessment. - Ensure patent airway, protecting cervical spine. - Obtain oxygen saturation (if BLS equipped). - Administer oxygen and/or ventilate as needed. - Keep patient warm. - For a traumatic full arrest, do not delay transport, initiate CPR, utilize the AED if indicated and transport to the closest trauma center. . - Mechanical cardiopulmonary resuscitation (mCPR) devices are contraindicated for trauma patients. - When indicated; transport to ALS intercept or to the closest receiving hospital.